We’re delighted to confirm we reopened on Monday 12 April – we can’t wait to welcome you back!

 You’ll see us cleaning a lot more but please help us by avoiding touching fences, windows, signs, and exhibits.

-Please see our pre-visit FAQs below for full information on the facilities and events that we're unable to run at this time.
+Please see our pre-visit FAQs for full information on the facilities and events that we're unable to run at this time.